Sonia Manzano

-Sonia Manzano (born 1950) is an American actress, screenwriter, author, singer and songwriter.
+Sonia Manzano (born June 12, 1950) is an American actress, writer and speaker.
 She is best known for playing Maria on Sesame Street from 1971 to 2015.
 She received a Lifetime Achievement Daytime Emmy Award in 2016.

 Her memoir, Becoming Maria: Love and Chaos in the South Bronx was published in 2015, and her works include the novel The Revolution of Evelyn Serrano as well as several children's books.
 She is the creator of the animated children's television series Alma's Way, from Fred Rogers Productions, and serves as an executive producer, writer and voice actor for the show.

 Early life and education

 Manzano was born and raised in the South Bronx in New York City.
 Her parents came from Puerto Rico.
 Manzano attended the High School of Performing Arts, where she began her acting career.
 She attended Carnegie Mellon University in Pittsburgh on a scholarship.
 In her junior year, she came to New York to star in the original production of the off-Broadway show Godspell.